The Five Spot: Five Hit Music Videos From The 80's That Wouldn't Fly Today

 China Girl, as you can probably glean just from the .GIF that bookmarks this post, is quite possibly the most highly questionable of those decisions.

-The song itself is bewildering brilliance in both its original incarnation, which Bowie wrote for Iggy Pop’s 1977 solo debut The Idiot, as well as its 1983 Nile Rodgers-produced and Stevie Ray Vaughn guitar-aided re-imagining which became one of Bowie’s biggest hit singles off his biggest album Let’s Dance.
+The song itself is bewildering brilliance in both its original incarnation, which Bowie and Iggy Pop co-wrote for Pop’s 1977 solo debut The Idiot, as well as its 1983 Nile Rodgers-produced and Stevie Ray Vaughn guitar-aided re-imagining, which became one of Bowie’s biggest hit singles off his biggest album Let’s Dance.

 There’s debate over what China Girl was originally written about.
 Conceived during Bowie’s late-seventies “Berlin period” spent principally around Iggy, some have said it was about Pop’s fascination with a French-Vietnamese woman named Kulean Nguyen.
 Others have said it was about “China White”, the powerful street slang term for the opioid hybrid of high-grade heroin and fentanyl, which was running rampant in 1977 Berlin.
 Bowie had re-located to Berlin in large part due to being tired of always crashing in the same car while in the midst of cocaine-induced psychosis back in Los Angeles.
 Bowie would later become romantically involved with his costar in this video, New Zealand model Geeling Ng.
 Bowie has said the song’s video was a commentary on racism but then again C. Thomas Howell claims the same thing about Soul Man.